ethan-stone/obsidian-vault-knowledge-base/Rust/Ownership.md

 # Stack
 As a data structure, a stack is a first in last out data structure like a stack of plates.
-In terms of memory, data is pushed
+In terms of memory, data is pushed onto the stack as the program runs, and popped off when no longer needed.
+All data stored on the stack must have a known, fixed sized (for example array, NOT vectors).
+Data with an unknown size at compile time or a size that might change must be stored on the heap.
+# Heap
+The heap is a less organized data